 What makes great companies so great?
 It’s the customer service and experience the customer receives when doing business with that company.
 The companies that get it are customer-centric.
 They put the customer in the middle of decisions, ideas, marketing, system design and more.

 It is definitely not the product – at least not on its own.
 The product can be truly amazing.
 It can even be a lifestyle changer.
 But that doesn’t make the company great.

-Then there are companies that have both the product and the experience.
-Companies like Apple, who create products that people don’t even realize they need.
+Then some companies have both the product and the experience.
+Companies like Apple create products that people don’t even realize they need.
 Even the packaging of their products adds to the customer’s experience.
 And, they are recognized as a leader in customer service.
 What would it look like if Apple had a cable TV offering?
 I bet customers would even pay a premium if they received the Apple experience.

 By the way, a company that delivers a great customer experience won’t survive if the product or service the company sells doesn’t work or do what it’s supposed to do.
 There are certain expectations that the customer has.
 It’s the combination of the two, a great product and an amazing customer service experience, that can propel a company to the top of their industry.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.